PicsArt/cppbind/docs/05_detailed_info/02_proj_config.rst

 Section **var_def**
 ~~~~~~~~~~~~~~~~~~~

-CppBind project configuration is done by variables written in doxygen API comments.
+CppBind project configuration is done by variables written in doxygen style API comments.
 CppBind provides a set of default variables defined under the **var_def** section.
 This section is mandatory in the project config file and should be defined only once per project.
 CppBind complains about redefinition in multiple config files.
 More details on variables definitions you can find :doc:`here </05_detailed_info/03_var_def>`.